An IDE-like tool for legislative drafting

 • it asks if you are applying the “must” to a person (and asks if you are sure you want to use “must” if it isn’t a person),

-• and so on - it does not need to dictate drafting rules, unless they are compulsory in your office.
+And so on - the tool does not need to dictate drafting rules, unless they are compulsory in your office.

-The aim is to make this clearer by producing videos of a mock-up of what the tool would be doing.
+The aim of the interactive mock-up is to make this clearer by allowing you to see an example working.
+We are also producing videos (and static screenshots) of mock-ups to illustrate other particular aspects of what the tool would be doing.

 This page is being updated.
 See our sub-project “What might an IDE-like drafting tool look like?” on OSF for more.